-Q: What is a study school and partnership with Boston College?
+Q: What are a study school and partnership with Boston College?

 Q: What does TWIN-CS mean?